moodlebox/moodlebox.net/content/en/help/moodle-update.md

 sudo -u www-data -g moodlebox git pull
 ```

-Visit then in your browser the URL http://moodlebox.home/admin and follow the update instructions, like any Moodle installation ([read the documentation][update]).
+Visit then in your browser the URL http://moodlebox.home/admin and follow the update instructions, like any Moodle installation ([read the Moodle documentation][update]).

 ### Update to a _major_ version